scopely/shudder/README.md

 It works by making use of
 [Lifecycle Hooks](http://docs.aws.amazon.com/cli/latest/reference/autoscaling/put-lifecycle-hook.html).
 You
 give your autoscaling group a lifecycle hook that publishes to an sns topic that you configure in shudder.
-When shudder starts up, it will create an sqs queue for the instance it is running on and subscribe it to the sns topic.
-It polls for new messages and waits for one that is a termination command for this instance, and sends a get request to a configured endpoint telling it to shutdown gracefully.
+When shudder starts up, it will create an SQS queue for the instance it is running on and subscribe it to the SNS topic.
+It polls for new messages and waits for one that is a termination command for this instance, and sends a GET request to a configured endpoint telling it to shut down gracefully.

 ## Usage